JohnCarlosReed/Documentation/git_tip_and_tricks.md

 GIT TIPS AND TRICKS
 ===================

 - If you add a new file and then add more changes, it will appear as modified in git status.
-If you commit, you are only committing the add, your next commit will have conflicts.
-To prevent this, add file again
+You can run into conflicts missing that.
+To prevent, git add new file again

 - set editor:
 git config --global core.editor vi